-For the past five years, the University of Pittsburgh has offered a dynamic series of programs – the Pitt Summer Edge – to give its undergraduate students a more competitive advantage.
-The 2018 Pitt Summer Edge programs are The Edge in Public and Global Health and The Edge in Environmental Policy Writing in Wyoming (offered for the first time through Study Abroad).
+For the past six years, the University of Pittsburgh has offered a dynamic series of programs – the Pitt Summer Edge – to give its undergraduate students a more competitive advantage.
+The 2020 Pitt Summer Edge programs are The Edge in Public and Global Health, and The Edge in Entrepreneurship and Innovation.

 Competitive advantages for students

 - Attend lectures and presentations from outstanding faculty and subject matter experts

 - Earn college credits

 - Work closely with Pitt faculty in small cohorts